 The Augsburg coronavirus task force monitors new directives from the Centers for Disease Control and Prevention and the Minnesota Department of Health and works to implement public health guidelines across our programs.
 The task force includes an epidemiologist, nursing faculty, academic deans, global education leadership, other staff, and dedicated student representatives.

-All members of our community—students, faculty, and staff—complete a daily symptom screening before coming to campus (or leaving their residence hall).
-All staff, faculty, and students must wear face coverings while in any common areas on Augsburg property and observe physical distancing requirements.
-Hand sanitizer is readily available across campus, and we are performing enhanced cleaning protocols.
+All members of our community—students, faculty, and staff—complete a daily symptom screening before coming to campus (or leaving their residence hall), and hand sanitizer is readily available across campus.
 Our Center for Wellness and Counseling is an important resource and offers virtual appointments.
 Find more details about Augsburg’s response to the pandemic and resources for students at the Outbreak Planning website.